 It all starts with the choice of timber.
 Not just the type of timber, but its specific individual structure and density.
 The most important choice for acoustic instruments is the soundboard.
-I have my own theories and practice to be able to create a type of sound, which is based on quite a bit of research and experimentation.
+I have my own theories and practice to be able to create a 'type of sound', which is based on loads of research and experimentation.

 After choice of tonewood, tuning the soundboard is one of the most important steps in creating great tonal quality in acoustic stringed instruments.
 The most important thing to remember when tuning is the type of sound you are aiming to achieve - and that there is not absolute right or wrong because everyone is looking for something different from their instrument!

 If you are interested to know more about how wood density has an impact on the sound, have a read of the following article - it's not very long and gripping reading if you love to make!